trustsystems/elfinder-java-connector/README.md

 OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 </pre>

+Your code contribution will be very welcome
+Be free